aerobless/knowledge/🌏 Locations & Travel/🇲🇾 Malaysia.md

 ---
-description: >-
-  Malaysia is a Muslim-majority Southeast Asian country known for its cultural diversity, modern cities like Kuala Lumpur, and natural wonders, ranging from pristine beaches to tropical rainforests.
+description: Malaysia is a Muslim-majority Southeast Asian country known for its cultural diversity, modern cities like Kuala Lumpur, and natural wonders, ranging from pristine beaches to tropical rainforests.
+cssclasses:
+  - img-grid
+  - img-zoom
 ---
 # George Town, Penang